Behind the Badge: The Secret Meaning of the Hyundai Logo

 The Hyundai (pronounced Hyun-day) Engineering & Construction company was founded in 1947 by Chung Ju-yung and the automotive branch was established in December 1967.
 It’s headquarters are in Seoul, where it’s planning on building the country’s tallest skyscraper.

 Discovering the Origins the Hyundai Logo

 While the “H” in Hyundai’s automobile logo does stand for the company’s name, it’s also a stylized picture: a silhouette of two individuals shaking hands.
 One individual is a company representative and the other is a satisfied customer.
-Their exchange is a handshake of trust and satisfaction between company and consumer (here’s a representation of the logo with that in mind).
+Their exchange is a handshake of trust and satisfaction between company and consumer.
 Also notice how the “H” is slanted forward, actively to the right, rather than passively to the left.

 The oval around the figures indicates Hyundai’s global expansion, its aim to flourish in the worldwide market beyond the Asian continent.